ynshung/better-yt-shorts/README.md

 6. **OR** Click load unpacked and select the `manifest.json` file in the unzipped folder

 Note: The extension will not automatically update.
 You must check for updates manually in this repository for new eversions.

-## 🙌 Version 3 is in Beta!
-Test out the latest version at the [v3 branch](https://github.com/ynshung/better-yt-shorts/tree/v3).
-Simply clone the repository, install the dependencies, start development mode and load the `dist` folder unpackaged.
-Feel free to leave or report any bugs, suggestion or improvement for this version.
-Your help is greatly appreciated!

-Special thanks to [Adam Suth](https://github.com/adsuth) for the development of the project!

 ## Features
 * **Progress bar** at the bottom with time and duration